 To know more about YAML Syntax, Configuration with Java and other supporting language, frameworks and tools, Sample configuration files and JSON and YAML conversion follow below YAML Tutorials and YAML related exceptions follow YAML Issues.

 Marker interface is main frequently asked question to JAVA interview.
-Generally interviewer asked this question to check internal know knowledge of JAVA developer some times ask on architect level also because it’s follow the Marker Interface Design pattern.
+Generally interviewer asked this question to check internal knowledge of JAVA developer some times ask on architect level also because it’s follow the Marker Interface Design pattern.
 Here I have covered everything to crack questions related to Marker Interface.

 What is a Marker Interface?